Use chart widgets

 You can add a chart based on a table of data from a sheet.

-To do this Follow these steps
+To do thisFollow these steps

-Select the chart type you want to use from the drop-down menu
+Change the chart type.Select the chart type you want to use from the drop-down menu.

-Expand the Title section and enter your title as needed.
+Add a title to your chart.Expand the Title section and enter your title as needed.
 Toggle on/off Show Title as wanted.
 Use the styling options to format the title.

-Expand the Horizontal or Vertical Axis section and enter your title as needed.
-Use the styling options to format the title.
-Use the styling options to format the label.
-Toggle on/off to show tick marks
+Add a title to the horizontal/vertical axis of your chart.Expand the Horizontal or Vertical Axis section and enter your title as needed.
+Use the styling options to format the title and label.
+Toggle on/off to Show tick marks.

-Select which series to edit.
+Edit series data.Select which series to edit.
 Toggle on/off to show the value label.
-Toggle on/off to fill lines
+Toggle on/off to fill lines.

-Expand the legend section and select the option you want to use.
+Add or move a legend on your chart.Expand the legend section and select the option you want to use.
 Use the styling options to format the legend.

-Expand the Horizontal Axis or Vertical Axis sections and toggle on show gridlines
+Add gridlines to your chart (except pie charts).Expand the Horizontal Axis or Vertical Axis sections and toggle on show gridlines.

-Expand the Pie Chart & Series section.
-Click the Value Labels drop-down and select the option you want to use.
-Here you can change the colors for each section of the pie chart and toggle on/off the option to display as a semicircle.
+Label slices of a pie chart with a percentage of the whole or actual valuesExpand the Pie Chart & Series section.
+Select the Value Labels drop-down menu and select the option you want to use.
+Here, you can change the colors for each section of the pie chart and toggle on/off the option to display it as a semicircle.

 Expand the Series section and choose which item to apply formatting to.

-Ignore the text labels that you’ve typed in the cells of your table
+Ignore the text labels that you’ve typed in the cells of your table.

-Toggle on Use column names as labels.
+Toggle on Use column names as category labels.

-Make your changes and then click Done.
+Make your changes and select Done.

 Frequently Asked Questions

-I want to use the data in the top row of my table as labels but the chart is using my column names instead.
+I want to use the data in the top row of my table as labels, but the chart is using my column names instead.
 How do I fix this?

 Can a chart be created from data in more than one sheet?